 Yes.
 James Groves High School graduates who meet the other requirements are eligible to apply for the SEED Scholarship.
 Individuals receiving a GED® from Groves are not eligible for the SEED Scholarship; however, they may be eligible for other forms of financial aid.

 6. When should I apply for the SEED Scholarship?

-You should complete and return the SEED Scholarship application with an academic transcript, a Delaware Tech admissions application, and the College's $10 application fee after the second marking period but prior to April 15.
+You should complete and return the SEED Scholarship application with an academic transcript and the Delaware Tech admissions application after the second marking period but prior to April 15.
 You must submit your Free Application for Federal Student Aid (FAFSA) which is required for SEED Scholarship eligibility.
 You are required also to submit your final high school transcript by June 30 which will be used to determine if you met the academic requirements associated with the program.